mereluo/120-DS-Interview-Questions/statistical-inference.md

     - <img src="https://render.githubusercontent.com/render/math?math=x_bar \pm t(\frac {s} {sqrt{n}})">
   - Want to estimate population porportion (pi), using p:
     - <img src="https://render.githubusercontent.com/render/math?math=p \pm z(\frac {p(1-p} {n})">
-  - if confidence intervals are constructed using a given confidence level in an infinite number of independent experiments, the proportion of those intervals that contain the true value of the parameter will match the confidence level.
-  - *P-value's relationship with confidence interval*

 #### 15. What is unbiasedness as a property of an estimator?
 Is this always a desirable property when performing inference?
 What about in data analysis or predictive modeling?
   - Unbiasedness means that the expectation of the estimator is equal to the population value we are estimating.